 What is his track record of success?

-What percentage of his caseload is dedicated to handling your type of legal problem?
+Is the case a big legal matter ? you might need the criminal lawyers work and advice What percentage of his caseload is dedicated to handling your type of legal problem?

 Does he have any special skills or certifications?

 What are his fees and how are they structured?

 Does he carry malpractice insurance?
 If so, how much?

 Who else would be working on your case and what are their rates?

 Does he outsource any key legal tasks for functions?